Monday, June 24, 2019 from 9:00 AM to 12:30 PM (EDT)

 9:30am – 11:00am – The latest Science, Industry Check-in, and Harvard’s Case Study

-11:00am – 12:00pm – Working Together: diverse stakeholders will review the science and practical tools and resources discussed and engage in small group discussions of the challenges, barrier and solutions needed as practitioners and what tools and resources, as well as science, they most need to advance healthier materials in their own work.
+11:00am – 12:00pm – Working Together: small group discussions form to tackle the challenges, barriers, and solutions needed as practitioners, as well as determine what tools and resources are most needed to advance healthier materials in their own work.

 12:00pm – 12:30pm – Wrap-up